learn-tdd-in/learntdd.in/react/index.md

 });
 ```

-`react-testing-library` has a different API than Cypress, but a lot of the test seems the same as the end-to-end test: we still enter a new message and click the send button.
+React Testing Library has a different API than Cypress, but a lot of the test seems the same as the end-to-end test: we still enter a new message and click the send button.
 But this is testing something very different.
 Instead of testing the whole app running together, we're testing just the NewMessageForm by itself.

 Run `yarn test` to run the component test.
 We get the same error as we did with the end-to-end test: